PauloFeresin/PauloFeresin/README.md

 ## My name is Paulo Feresin and seeking a new career in the programming world. ##

 Currently I'm learning Python and Java.
 I also had some contact with HTML - CSS - Javascript;
-I'm also starting college, now in 2022, majoring in "analysis and systems development".
+I'm also starting college, now in 2022, majoring in Information Systems.

 Meu perfil no Linkedin: